 This layout is used for category pages and search results.
 It provides such display settings as grid and list views, sorting by position, name and price, and the number of products per page.

 It features a convenient left sidebar with various filters.
-Those include: year, color, material, price, season, and size.
+Those include: year, color, material, Magento 2 price filter, season, and size.

 The product page of F2 is optimized for conversion and usability.
 Its core part consists of a product gallery with a slider and a block with the most important pickers and buttons, including ‘Add to Cart’, ‘Add to Wishlist’ and ‘Add to Compare’.